brandur/microservices/README.md

 ## Enforce Strong Contracts

-Strongly define every service's interface.
+Strongly define every service's interface and make sure that services test their own APIs for regressions.
 Ensure backwards compatibility to prevent breakages.

 ---